boutproject/BOUT-dev/src/mesh/stencils.md

 Notes concerning the generation of stencils
 ================

-We want to create a Tayler function
+We want to create a Taylor function
 $f(x-x_0)=\sum_i=0^n \frac{1}{i!}f_i(x-x_0)^i$ where $n$
 is the order of the function, $x_0$ is the point in the boundary where we want to calculate the function. $f_i$ are some coefficients